 What is the difference between a personal injury and a wrongful death lawsuit under Florida law?
 Personal injury and wrongful death claims are closely related to one another, and personal injury lawyers represent clients in wrongful death lawsuits.
 There are key distinctions between personal injury and wrongful death claims that you should understand.

 In a personal injury lawsuit, Florida law recognizes that an injured person should have the right to file a claim to seek financial compensation from the party who is responsible for the injuries.
 Yet in a wrongful death case, the deceased is not alive any longer to file that claim on his or her own behalf.
 As such, the law allows the personal representative of the deceased’s estate to metaphorically step into the deceased’s shoes and to file a lawsuit against the liable party.

 Damages are similar in personal injury and wrongful death cases, but the surviving family members in a wrongful death lawsuit will typically be the ones who receive any damages, and those damages can include added burial and funeral costs, as well as compensation for loss of the deceased’s companionship and other similar losses.
 The statute of limitations is also different from personal injury to wrongful death lawsuits.
-Most personal injury lawsuits have a four-year statute of limitations, and that time window starts on the date of the injury.
+Most personal injury lawsuits have a two-year statute of limitations, and that time window starts on the date of the injury.
 Differently, wrongful death lawsuits usually have a two-year statute of limitations, and that time window starts on the date of the deceased’s death.

 Steps to Take After a Personal Injury in Pompano Beach, Florida

 What steps should you take after a personal injury in Pompano Beach?
 The specific steps will depend upon the nature of the accident or injury, but generally speaking you should: